simonandras/gym-snake/README.md

 ### Using locally

 If using locally, then for first download the package with the command: <br> <br>
-git clone --single-branch --branch CNN https://github.com/simonandras/gym-snake <br>
+git clone --single-branch --branch CNN https://github.com/simonandras/gym-snake <br> <br>
 than go into the downloaded folder (gym-snake) and use pip to install: <br> <br>
 pip install -e . <br> <br>
 The packages in the setup.py file should be installed to use this package.